spandex-project/spandex/README.md

 There are 3 plugs provided for usage w/ Phoenix:

-* `Spandex.Plug.StartTrace` - See moduledocs for options.
+* `Spandex.Plug.StartTrace` - See module docs for options.
 Goes as early in your pipeline as possible.
-* `Spandex.Plug.AddContext` - See moduledocs for options.
+* `Spandex.Plug.AddContext` - See moduledoc for options.
 Either after the router, or inside a pipeline in the router.
 * `Spandex.Plug.EndTrace` - Must go *after* your router.